 Re: Capacity at Norton Medical Centre

 The European Union of General Practitioners and British Medical Association (BMA) have recommended a safe level of patient contacts per day in order for a GP to deliver safe care, at not more than 25 contacts per day.
-At Your Service, published by the Policy Exchange and forwarded by Sajid Javid (Secretary of State for Health and Social Care), states that 28 patient contacts per day is safe.
+At Your Service, published by the Policy Exchange and forwarded by Sajid Javid, states that 28 patient contacts per day is safe.
 Our GPs regularly have more than double the recommended patient contacts per day, but unfortunately it is still not enough to meet demand.
-This is a National-level problem that can't be resolved at individual Practice-level.
+This is a National-level problem that cannot be resolved at individual Practice-level.

 • Patients generally have a lower tolerance for requesting help, with a large number of appointments requested for minor ailments that are usually self-limiting, such as sore throats, coughs and colds